C4-OS/C4-OS/README.md

 * Platforms
   * x86-64 relatively soon
   * support for some ARM-based SBCs (beaglebone, raspberry pi)
-* Other
-  * Mayyyyybe a posix compatibility layer, still not sure about this one.

 ### What's in the future? (timeline: 1+ years)